-Date: 06/26/2024
+Date: 06/10/2025

 Project Title: Conservation Partners Legacy Grant Program Ph.
-16 Statewide and Metro Habitat
+17 Statewide and Metro Habitat

-Funds Recommended: \$15,000,000
+Funds Recommended: \$11,716,000

-Legislative Citation: ML 2024, Ch.
-106, Art.
+Legislative Citation: ML 2025, Ch.
+36, Art.
 1, Sec.
-2, Subd.
-5(z)
+2, subd.
+5(v)

-Appropriation Language: \$15,000,000 the first year is to the commissioner of natural resources for a program to provide competitive matching grants of up to \$500,000 to local, regional, state, and national organizations for enhancing, restoring, or protecting forests, wetlands, prairies, or habitat for fish, game, or wildlife in Minnesota.
-Unless there are not enough eligible grant applications received, of this amount, at least \$4,000,000 is for grants in the seven-county metropolitan area and cities with a population of 50,000 or more and at least \$4,000,000 is for grants to applicants that have not previously applied for money from the outdoor heritage fund.
+Appropriation Language: \$11,716,000 the first year is to the commissioner of natural resources for a program to provide competitive matching grants of up to \$500,000 to local, regional, state, and national organizations for enhancing, restoring, or protecting forests, wetlands, prairies, or habitat for fish, game, or wildlife in Minnesota.
+Of this amount, unless not enough eligible grant applications are received, at least \$3,000,000 is for grants in the seven-county metropolitan area and cities with a population of 50,000 or more and at least \$2,620,000 is for grants to applicants that have not previously applied for money from the outdoor heritage fund.
 Grants must not be made for activities required to fulfill the duties of owners of lands subject to conservation easements.
 Grants must not be made from the appropriation in this paragraph for projects that have a total project cost exceeding \$1,000,000.
-Of the total appropriation, \$600,000 may be spent for personnel costs, outreach, and support to firsttime applicants and other direct and necessary administrative costs.
+Of the total appropriation, \$600,000 may be spent for personnel costs, outreach, and support to first-time applicants and other direct and necessary administrative costs.
 Grantees may acquire land or interests in land.
 Easements must be permanent.
 Grants may not be used to establish easement stewardship accounts.
 The program must require a match of at least ten percent from nonstate sources for all grants.
 The match may be cash or in-kind.
 For grant applications of \$25,000 or less, the commissioner must provide a separate, simplified application process.
 Subject to Minnesota Statutes, the commissioner of natural resources must, when evaluating projects of equal value, give priority to organizations that have a history of receiving, or a charter to receive, private contributions for local conservation or habitat projects.
 All restoration or enhancement projects must be on land permanently protected by a permanent covenant ensuring perpetual maintenance and protection of restored and enhanced habitat, by a conservation easement, or by public ownership or in public waters as defined in Minnesota Statutes, section 103G.005, subdivision 15.
 Priority must be given to restoration and enhancement projects on public lands.
 Minnesota Statutes, section 97A.056, subdivision 13, applies to grants awarded under this paragraph.
-This appropriation is available until June 30, 2027.
+This appropriation is available until June 30, 2028.
 No less than five percent of the amount of each grant must be held back from reimbursement until the grant recipient completes a grant accomplishment report by the deadline and in the form prescribed by and satisfactory to the Lessard-Sams Outdoor Heritage Council.
 The commissioner must provide notice of the grant program in the summary of game and fish law prepared under Minnesota Statutes, section 97A.051, subdivision 2.